CodeMaster7000/Run-Length-Encoder/README.md

 ## About

-A C++ and C# script to return the run length encoded string for a given input string.
+C++ and C# script(s) to return the run length encoded string for a given input string.
 To find out more about Run Length Encoding, click [here](https://en.wikipedia.org/wiki/Run-length_encoding).

 ## Implementation